MarvinLavechin/daem/examples/transfer/overview.md

-## Domain adaptation using CycleGAN : Application to microscopy imaging
+## Domain adaptation using CycleGAN, application to microscopy imaging

 In this file, we give a short overview of the entire pipeline.
 The problem is the following :